Inexpensive AI refers to artificial intelligence solutions that are

 NLP

-Architect: NLP Architect is an open-source Python library developed by
+Architect: NLP Architect is an open-source Python library developed

 Intel AI